KarlMeierMattern/Full-Stack/React-NextJS.md

 - Placeholders (or holes) for where Client Components should be rendered and references to their JavaScript files.
 - React uses this information to consolidate the Server and Client Components and update the DOM on the client.

+> [!TIP]
-To make a component a **Client Component** add the React `"use client"` directive at the top of the file.
+> To make a component a **Client Component** add the React `"use client"` directive at the top of the file.
 This tells React to render the component on the client.